QBE European Operations has restructured its business in order to ensure continued access to the European single market following the UK’s withdrawal.

 QBE was one of the first (re)insurers to receive approval for its post-Brexit subsidiary after its Brussels-based entity, QBE Europe SA/NV, was authorised by the National Bank of Belgium in May 2018.
 This authorisation was then followed up with publicly assigned Insurer Financial Strength ratings for QBE Europe of A+ (stable) from both Standard & Poor’s and Fitch and A from AM Best.

-Our post-Brexit plans have been approved by the High Court and the Part VII transfers have completed.
-Irrespective of the outcome of the Brexit negotiations, we go into 2019 knowing our customers across the European Union can rest assured of an uninterrupted service.
+Our post-Brexit plans have been approved by the High Court and the Part VII transfers are underway.
+Irrespective of the outcome of the Brexit negotiations, our customers across the European Union can rest assured of an uninterrupted service.

 We will continue to update this website as our plans develop.